azsry/phasmophobia_mechanics/README.md

 ## Freezing Temperatures / Thermometer
 Ghosts that have freezing temperatures as an attribute will make the room they are in go down to -10C (14F), while all other ghosts make the room drop to 5C (41F).
 As soon as you see your thermometer go below 5C or 41F, or if you see cold puffs when you are in a room, you can tick off Freezing Temperatures.

+Your thermometer shows values +- 2C from the actual value, so if you see any values below 3C (37.4F), you have a ghost with Freezing Temperatures.
+Your thermometer displays the temperature for the location 6m in front of you

 ## Candles
 Candles can stay on for a random amount of time between 2.5 and 5 minutes.
 This value is determined when the candle is lit.